-It doesn’t matter how careful you are, at some point you’ll be faced with the undesirable situation of having to unclog a blocked drain.
-Let’s face it, it happens to us all and eventually, we all have to deal with it.
-They key is understanding what’s causing it and how to fix it in the best way possible.
+It doesn’t matter how careful you are, at some point, you’ll most likely face the undesirable situation of having to unclog a blocked drain.
+Let’s face it, it happens to us all, and eventually, we all have to deal with it.
+The key is understanding what’s causing it and how to fix it in the best way possible.

 There’s nothing more frustrating than trying to unclog a blocked drain, and there are things you can try that work great and are always worth a try!

 The first thing to consider is whether you are flushing wet wipes because you need to stop if you are.
 I didn’t realize they were such a huge source of the problem.
 Did you know that there have been enough wet wipes flushed down the drains in Sydney to reach as far as Los Angeles and back?

 Did you know that if you flush wet wipes, makeup wipes, or any type of cleaning wipes, you’re massively increasing your chances of a big blockage and a plumbing bill to match?
 I’m a huge fan of using Clorox Wipes daily as they are such a great way to clean and disinfect my bathrooms – now, I’m extra careful about not flushing them down the toilet bowl.

 You can talk to any Sydney plumber to confirm how important it is to keep these wet wipes out of your drains.
 It’s also useful to have their number on hand to assist you when dealing with a clogged drain.

 With A Few Good Techniques, You Can Clear It Easily

 There are a few techniques you can apply yourself while waiting for your plumber to arrive.
 However, just because you have managed to get the water flowing again does not mean you shouldn’t get a plumber to check your drains.
 It can prevent them from becoming blocked again.

 Don’t forget, clogged drains can cause flooding and a serious amount of damage to your home.
 You should check your insurance wording to see what coverage you have.